-As indicated above, the investments undertaken within the life assurance policy of the Complainant were summarised in the table of investment transactions included as part of the 'Investor Profile' information sheet provided by the Service Provider. (fn.
-38 Attachment to the 'Additional submissions' made by MPM in respect of the Complainant)
+The investments undertaken within the life assurance policy of the Complainant were summarised in the table of investment transactions included as part of the 'Investor Profile' provided by the Service Provider in respect of the Compalinant. (fn.
+25 Attachment to the 'Additional submissions' made by MPM in respect of the Complainant)